 Recently a federal court ruled that taxpayers cannot cite a television commercial that mischaracterizes certain tax rules as authority to support the position taken on a tax return.
 According to the court opinion, Ralph and Jacqueline Grosso bought a house for their adult son.
 They also claimed the first time home buyer’s credit of $6,500.
 The problem is that Mr. & Mrs. Grosso never lived in that house nor did they intend to do so.
 The plain language of the home buyer credit says you must live in the home in order to take the credit.

-The case should have ended right there after an audit reversed the credit.
-The Grossos, however, claimed they were entitled to the credit because they learned about it on a TV commercial.
-They say that because the commercial was misleading, somehow they were excused from the law requiring purchasers to live in the home.
+The case should have ended right there after an IRS auditor reversed the credit.

+The Grossos, however, claimed they were entitled to the credit because they learned about it on TV.
+They say that because what they heard on television was misleading, somehow they were excused from the law requiring purchasers to live in the home.

 The court concluded that a misunderstanding of the tax law does not excuse the clear requirements of the Internal Revenue Code (Grosso v.
 U.S., Eastern District of Pennsylvania Nov.
 30, 2011).The fact that Ralph and Jacqueline had enough money to buy their kid a house suggests that they didn’t even need the $6,500 credit but that’s another story.
 The moral of the story?
 Don’t believe everything you see on TV.

 A few minutes with an accountant early in the game can save a lot of aggravation (and attorneys fees) later.
 More importantly, if you retain the services of a tax preparer or accountant and they make a mistake, you have recourse.
 Everybody makes mistakes and when the person making the mistake is your accountant or financial professional, you probably can make a claim for professional malpractice.